Venison Sausage Gravy and Biscuits

 - You don’t have to use a dough roller.
 You can pat the dough out with your hands.
-I personally do better when I don’t use a dough roller but to each their own.

 - Make sure the dough has an even thickness so they bake evenly.
-Plus, it much easier and prettier when you’re filling the biscuit with other food.

 - After the biscuit is cut out, gently dust the excess flour from the bottom of the biscuit with a basting brush.